 4. Spraying Disinfectant Removes All Viruses and Bacteria

-Disinfectant sprays can only reach the surfaces they are sprayed on and may not effectively remove viruses and bacteria from hidden or hard-to-reach areas.
-It is essential to follow proper cleaning and disinfecting procedures, including using the appropriate disinfectant for the specific type of microorganism you are trying to remove and allowing sufficient contact time for the disinfectant to work effectively.
+Disinfectant sprays can only reach the surfaces sprayed on and may not effectively remove viruses and bacteria from hidden or hard-to-reach areas.
+Following proper cleaning and disinfecting procedures is essential, including using the appropriate disinfectant for the specific type of microorganism you are trying to remove and allowing sufficient contact time for the disinfectant to work effectively.
+Read the instructions on your favorite cleaning product label to see how long it takes to disinfect, as some can take up to 10 minutes or more to work if disinfecting.

 5. Self-Cleaning Ovens Do It All Themselves